KineticLensman/KineticLensman.github.io/_posts/2020-05-02-environments.md

 ## Annotating `env` objects

 To add annotations to `env` objects I derived subclasses of `env` class to represent the different reasons for which an environment is created (REPL, `fn*`, `let*`, etc) and gave each subclass a different label for printing (initially I used an enum for the same purpose before realising that subclasses would be more convenient).
+I then allowed the subclass for functions (`EnvFnCall`) to store the function associated with the `env` so that this could be printed out in the stack trace.

 ## Making `env` objects accessible